scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

    AST of the ``isinstance`` pattern. :label:`fig:ast`

 Out of the original 46 patterns, 36 could be converted to MatchPy patterns.
 Some patterns could not be converted, because they contain features that MatchPy does not support yet.
-The features include negated subpatterns (e.g. :py:`not atom<'(' [any] ')'>`) or subpatterns that allow an aritrary number of repetitions (e.g. :py:`any (',' any)+`).
+The features include negated subpatterns (e.g. :py:`not atom<'(' [any] ')'>`) and subpatterns that allow an aritrary number of repetitions (e.g. :py:`any (',' any)+`).

 Furthermore, some of the AST patterns contain alternative or optional subpatterns, e.g.
 :py:`power<'input' args=trailer<'(' [any] ')'>>`.
 These features are also not directly supported